-When it comes to new laminate flooring, vinyl flooring, engineered or solid wood flooring, it’s difficult to know how to design around it, especially with the vast range of styles and colours around.
+When it comes to new laminate flooring, vinyl flooring or LVT, it’s difficult to know how to design around it, especially with the vast range of styles and colours around.
 However, when it comes to furniture, it’s actually easier to match with your flooring than you’d think.
 Most flooring features a neutral palette, so you don’t have to be an interior designer to colour coordinate.
 Whether you’re trying to match a wooden cabinet or simply a sofa to your new floor, there are some straightforward rules to follow to avoid a heavy clash of wood.

 Don’t Stick to One Shade

 Although creativity and contrasts are encouraged, we recommend not going over three different wood finishes in one room.
-Just so the space isn’t too overwhelming.
+This is just so the room space isn’t too overwhelming.
 This also allows you to get more creative when it comes to accessories and furnishings.

 Find Corresponding Colours

 If you’re confused about which wood colours will go with each other.
 Start by finding your flooring’s undertone.
 For example, laminate, vinyl (including LVT)or wooden floors could feature warm undertones of yellow, orange or red, or hints of cool undertones such as grey or blue.